aoijs/documentation/src/functions/usdaddTimeout.md

 This function sets an user into timout for a set time period

 {% hint style="danger" %}
-You need the client to have MODERATE_MEMBERS permission to execute this function
+Your client must have MODERATE_MEMBERS permission to use this function
 {% endhint %}

 #### Fields